RickStrahl/WestWindWebConnection-Documentation/User-Guide/How-Web-Connection-works/Templates-and-Scripts-MVC-for-Web-Connection/Markdown-Pages-Rendering-HTML-from-Markdown-Files.md

-﻿Markdown Pages is a new feature in Web Connection 7.0 that lets you simply drop any `.md` file into a Web site and render that file as an HTML page in your site's UI context - using the default layout page.
+Markdown Pages is a new feature in Web Connection 7.0 that lets you simply drop any `.md` file into a Web site and render that file as an HTML page in your site's UI context - using the default layout page.

 This is a great feature for quickly creating static HTML content like documentation, a simple blog, documents like about or terms of service pages and so on.
 Rather than creating HTML pages you can simple create a markdown document and drop it into the site and have it rendered as HTML.